 Introduction to New World Haven – Feb 18, 2024

 Peace, peace, peace.
 I believe it’s recording now.
-Take a minute.
+Took a minute.
 How y’all doing today?
 New World Haven is on my mind.
 It wants to be discussed, to be talked about.
 Spirit wants me to talk about it.
 If you’ve been keeping up, then you have heard of New World Haven.
 It’s a project that I recently received notification of a grant.
 I haven’t gotten the grant funds yet.
 And just so y’all know, we are only allowed to pay ourselves a percentage of that money less than half, so as rich as I am in spirit, you know, the funds go to the execution.
 The majority of the funds go to execution, and they do encourage you to pay yourself something, so that’s awesome.
 But for me, it is a viable business opportunity even, right?
 Because we’re shifting from thinking of ourselves as just artists and creators, and we have to be business people, right?
 So why I saw the opportunity as worthwhile, even though it’s 20K for a one-year project, is because there are streams of potential revenue through the project.

 Falling in Love with New Haven